 Having a peer-to-peer feedback structure within government gives the citizens of the nation an internal view of what is going on in the government, as the heads of the state will answer to someone other than themselves.
 This would improve transparency as the discussions would be held like that of the AU and public would be afforded the chance to listen in.

 At ALAMAU 2018, this committee needs to ask who exactly would be part of the feedback sessions?
 How would the feedback be facilitated?
 How can we develop a sustaniable system that is difficult to alter to the benefit of ill agendas?

 About the Peace and Security Council

-At ALAMAU 2017, the Peace and Security Council will be composed of 15 AU member states focusing on addressing threats to geo-security across the continent.
+At ALAMAU 2018, the Peace and Security Council will be composed of 15 member states focusing on revising the responsibility to protect.

 About the Press Corps

 At ALAMAU, the Press Corps is the group of journalists, representing various news agencies, which is responsible for informing the ALAMAU community of the happenings of the conference.
 These will range from reporting on the debates and resolutions passed during committee sessions to the events of the conference.
 The Press Corps will also be responsible for conducting press conferences, and conducting interviews with members of the ALAMAU community, this includes the organizing team, delegates, advisors and guests.

 Each delegate will be assigned to a news agency to simulate before the conference.
 Each agency will be reporting from a unique committee.
 Delegates are expected to produce comprehensive reports from their respective committees and they are also free to produce reports from other committees while still reporting on their assigned committee.